jazzband/tablib/README.rst

 - Excel
 - CSV

-At this time, Tabbed supports the **export** of it's powerful Dataset object instances into any of the above formats.
+At this time, Tablib supports the **export** of it's powerful Dataset object instances into any of the above formats.
 Import is underway.

-Please note that tabbed *purposefully* excludes XML support.
+Please note that tablib *purposefully* excludes XML support.
 It always will.

 Features